 That people are their best and worst selves when we’re in uncertainty and vulnerability.
-And, that being our best selves when we’re afraid or unsure requires intention.
+Also: being our best selves when we’re afraid or unsure requires intention.
 I believe people are inherently good.
 But we’re not good to ourselves or others when we’re afraid.

 How has your relationship with your home – and the objects in it – changed after spending so much time there?

 Beauty, design and art matter to me all of the time; however, during quarantine these feelings and needs are heightened.

 There’s a misconception that the KonMari Method™ is about limiting the amount of possessions you own, when in fact it’s about surrounding yourself with ones that spark joy.
 You’ve copped to having a stationary and office supplies addiction.
 What is it about that sub-category of komono (miscellaneous items) that sparks joy for you?